-The Golden Access card is available to United States citizens of any age who have a disability that impairs any life function.
+The Access Pass or Golden Access card is available to United States citizens of any age who have a disability that impairs any life function.
 The individual must be eligible to receive benefits for this disability from the Federal Government, through such agencies as the Social Security or Veterans Administrations.
 It is not necessary that the person actually be receiving benefits at the time of application for the card.

 Did You Know?